 Jessica is the Dean of Faculty and Employees at Rye Country Day School and an Adjunct Professor at the Klingenstein Center, where she teaches English and Strategic Communications, respectively.
 She is an editor of Klingbrief and holds a doctorate in Educational Leadership from the University of Pennsylvania, where she developed an emergent leadership framework based on the experiences of women heads of large, K-12 independent schools.

 ANN V. KLOTZ

-Ann has spent 40 years in independent schools, serving as the head of Laurel School in Shaker Heights, OH since 2004.
+Ann has spent 40 years in independent schools, serving as the head of Laurel School in Shaker Heights, OH, since 2004.
 There, she follows the lives and learning of 550 girls and very small boys.
 She typically teaches 9th grade English each year and teaches drama to younger girls.
 Her writing has appeared in NAIS’ Independent School magazine, the Independent Ideas blog, Education Week, the Brevity Blog, and in other journals.
 Check out more of her writing at www.annvklotz.com.

 Ari is a storyteller, editor, and organizer.
 She is a research scientist at the American Communities Project based at The George Washington University.
 Previously, she was digital editor/producer at the National Association of Independent Schools.
 She has held writing and editing roles at ABC News, The Christian Science Monitor, and Campaigns & Elections magazine.
 She has an MPA from New York University and a BA from Penn State.